Jim Lane (Irish republican): Communist politician

 plan of Ruairí Ó Brádaigh.
-The CCO also published a magazine, The Cork Worker, which ran from 1971–73.
+The CCO also published a magazine, The Cork Worker, which ran from 1971 to 1973.
 The CCO later became the Cork Workers' Club.
 This operated out of the same premises in St Nicholas Church Lane that Saor Éire had used as its headquarters.
 Over the years, the CWC ran a bookshop selling Marxist and republican literature, and published a series of 'Historical Reprints' of Irish socialist classics by James Connolly, James Larkin and Ralph Fox.
 Lane also edited the book The Burning of Cork City by British Forces, Dec.
 1920 in 1978.

 Jim Lane was central to the anti-H-Block movement in the Cork region at the end of the 1970s and became the chairperson of the Cork City and County National H-Block Committee, which organised many large demonstrations in support of the H-Block hunger strikers in 1980-1.
 He also joined the Irish Republican Socialist Party and became its national chairperson in 1983, a position he held for a number of years.
 He was influential in steering the Irish Republican Socialist Party/Irish National Liberation Army towards explicitly Marxist politics.
 He stood unsuccessfully as an IRSP candidate in the 1982 general election, garnering a few hundred votes.